qing3962/password-protection/README.md

 ## Changelog

+- version 1.1.27 (1/1/2025)

+1. Support adding more protected path.

+2. Support protecting files as folders are protected.

 - version 1.1.12 (8/16/2023)

 1. Add the interval setting of Auto-lock password protection.
 If you set a value greater than 0, when time elapse certain minutes from last unlocked protection or last opened a protected file，the password verify box will pop up again as soon as you open a new protected file.